marcindulak/gpaw-on-aws/README.md

 The prices quoted below are for the Frankfurt (eu-central-1) region, September 27 2015.
 US regions prices are normally 20% lower.

-The storage on AWS will cost (see https://aws.amazon.com/ebs/pricing/ and https://aws.amazon.com/s3/pricing/):
+The cost of storage on AWS is negligible (see https://aws.amazon.com/ebs/pricing/ and https://aws.amazon.com/s3/pricing/):
 0.119 USD / GB / month * 100 GB + 0.0324 USD / GB / month * 1000 GB ~ 44 USD / month

-The compute on AWS would cost (see https://aws.amazon.com/ec2/pricing/), for the c4.4xlarge 16 CPU cores instance is:
+The compute on AWS would cost (see https://aws.amazon.com/ec2/pricing/), for the c4.4xlarge 16 CPU cores instance:

 - on-demand: 256 / 16 * 24 hour / day * 30 day / month * 1.125 USD / hour = 11520 hour / month * 1.125 USD / hour ~ 13000 USD / month